Tech-at-DU/Flask-Playlister/P03-Creating-A-Playlist/content.md

 slug: creating-a-playlist
 ---

 Remember we are doing Resourceful and RESTful architecture to our MVC structured app.
-We've made some views in the `views` folder, instantiated a model, and put our controller logic (our routes) into the `app.js` file.
+We've made some views in the `templates` folder, instantiated a model, and put our controller logic (our routes) into the `app.py` file.
 As our model and controller logic grows we can move them into other files.
-For this app it is so simple, that we'll just leave all that logic in the `app.js` file.
+For this app it is so simple, that we'll just leave all that logic in the `app.py` file.

 As for the **Resourceful Routes**, we've created just one: the index action for our `Playlist` resource.